Travel Sustainably | CHILE | How I Tried to Travel Responsibly

 I enquired after it later, but the hotel claimed it was not found in the room.
-I was quite sad, because it was a wide-necked bottle, meaning that it could be used for more complicate drinks like mango smoothies and coconut shakes.
+I was quite sad, because it was a wide-necked bottle, meaning that it could be used for more complicate drinks like mango smoothies and.

 As a result, on this Netherlands-Chile-Australia trip, I used two plastic bottles.